 Elizabeth Cannon was appointed the eighth president and vice-chancellor of the University of Calgary on July 1, 2010.

-Dr. Cannon is a director on the board of the Association of Universities and Colleges of Canada.
+Dr. Cannon serves as vice-chair on the board of the Association of Universities and Colleges of Canada.

 Prior to assuming the position of president, Dr. Cannon was dean of the Schulich School of Engineering at the University of Calgary.

 A renowned expert in geomatics engineering, Dr. Cannon’s research has been on the frontier of Global Positioning Systems (GPS) since 1984 in both industrial and academic environments, and she has commercialized technology to over 200 agencies worldwide.